 - Live ammunition or components will not be allowed in class

 - Field day participation is required

 - Unsafe handling of any firearm can be grounds for failure

 - Your involvement in class discussions will help you and others learn

 - It is your responsibility to provide proper identification

 Pre-registration is required to attend a field day.
-Note: Field day schedule is here.
 You must call the number listed on the schedule to register.
 If you are unable to attend after registering, you must notify the instructors two (2) weeks prior to the class date.
+View the class schedules.

 The student should ALWAYS consider current or anticipated weather conditions for the field day and dress appropriately.
 Proper clothing and footwear are recommended.
 You are encouraged to bring sunscreen and bug spray.